the-lodestone-project/Lodestone/README.md

 ## Getting Started

+> [!IMPORTANT]
+> Some parts of the code are still in development and do not work!

 ### 🐍 Local Setup

 Here are more detailed, step-by-step instructions on how to install and run the program: